 - Failure to fulfill or resolve academic or disciplinary probation requirements via breech of contract. - A student who is unsuccessful in two (2) major courses will be dismissed (see Progression Policy).
-Exceptions may apply to students in their last session/semester. - A student who is unsuccessful in three (3) general education courses will be dismissed (see Progression Policy which also states students may repeat a failed course one time only). - A failure in any course in any session within the 15 Month Option as all courses must be completed in sequence. - Receipt of an incomplete in more than two (2) enrollment sessions or two (2) incompletes in one (1) semester or grading period. - If a student is not able to progress in their curriculum plan due to space or course availability. - Failure to pay tuition/fees by the prescribed deadline unless arrangements are made with the Bursar. - Failure to complete the degree within 150% of enrollment term. - The College reserves the right to dismiss any student from the program when that student's health, performance, and/or behavior jeopardize the safety of patients, other students, or College faculty, staff, visitors, and/or guests.
+Exceptions may apply to students in their last session/semester. - A student who is unsuccessful in three (3) general education courses will be dismissed (see Progression Policy which also states students may repeat a failed course one time only). - Receipt of an incomplete in more than two (2) enrollment sessions or two (2) incompletes in one (1) semester or grading period. - If a student is not able to progress in their curriculum plan due to space or course availability. - Failure to pay tuition/fees by the prescribed deadline unless arrangements are made with the Bursar. - Failure to complete the degree within 150% of enrollment term. - The College reserves the right to dismiss any student from the program when that student's health, performance, and/or behavior jeopardize the safety of patients, other students, or College faculty, staff, visitors, and/or guests.